brimdata/zed/k8s/README.md

 We used the AWS CLI version 2.
 Install intructions are here: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html

 You must choose a region for the cluster.
-In the examples below, we use region us-east-1.
+For the examples below, we used region us-east-1.
 (Hint: this is because us-east-1 is the lowest cost region for some S3 charges.)
+We set a default region with `aws configure` so it is not included in the CLI commands.

-Before starting, you will need to create a pem file for EKS to access EC2: https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-keypairs.html#creating-a-key-pair After creating the pem file according to the instructions in the doc, extract the public key with:
+Before starting, you will need to create a pem file for EKS to access EC2: https://docs.aws.amazon.com/cli/latest/userguide/cli-services-ec2-keypairs.html#creating-a-key-pair After creating the pem file, extract the public key.
+If you already have a preferred key pair, just extract the public key.
 ```
+aws ec2 create-key-pair --key-name zqKeyPair --query 'KeyMaterial' --output text > zq-eks-test.pem
 ssh-keygen -y -f zq-eks-test.pem > zq-eks-test.pub
 ```
 We use AWS `eksctl` to create the cluster.
 To install eksctl on MacOS: